hugo655/ips/README.md

 # ips
-This repo aims to store basic IPs to be used in FPGA designs
+This repo aims to store basic IPs to be used in FPGA designs.
+It is a collection of designs.